ponylang/pony-tutorial/capabilities/reference-capabilities.md

 In Pony, every use of a type has a reference capability.
 These capabilities apply to variables, rather than to the type as a whole.
 In other words, when you define a `class Wombat`, you don't pick a reference capability for it.
 Instead, `Wombat` variables each have their own reference capability.

-As an example, in some languages you have to define a type that represents a mutable `String` and another type that represents an immutable `String`.
-For example, in Java there is a `String` and a `StringBuilder`.
+As an example, in some languages, you have to define a type that represents a mutable `String` and another type that represents an immutable `String`.
+For example, in Java, there is a `String` and a `StringBuilder`.
 In Pony, you can define a single `class String` and have some variables that are `String ref` (which are mutable) and other variables that are `String val` (which are immutable).

 ## The list of reference capabilities